smudge/decks/railsconf-2022/slides.md

 ```

 <!--
-And we came up with a quick little DSL for defining these personas.
+And so we came up with a quick little DSL for defining these personas.

-And I mean, you could do whatever you wanted, I mean, this is Nathan's test
-persona, with a retirement goal and roth 401k.
+All you had to do was drop your factory bot code in here, and it would take care of there rest.

 And then we built the UI on top of this.
 -->